-In this post, I will be given a short tutorial that will benefit satellite installer who wants to motorize their dish for the first time.
-Aligning motorised dish to the arc of satellites is the topic of discussion.
-As we all know, Setting up your motorised dish for the first time can be a nightmare.
+In this post, I will be given a short tutorial that will benefit a satellite installer who wants to motorize their dish for the first time.
+Aligning motorized dishes to the arc of satellites is the topic of discussion.
+As we all know, Setting up your motorized dish for the first time can be a nightmare.
 This document will (hopefully) help you check your dish alignment and give you some guidance on correcting it.

 Especially relevant: Beginners guide on how the satellite TV works

-I found something similar to this in the documentation supplied with a motorised system, and have reproduced it here.
-This will hopefully give you the leverage to do some sate tweaking on your own.
+I found something similar to this in the documentation supplied with a motorized system, and have reproduced it here.
+This will hopefully give you the leverage to do some site tweaking on your own.
 You wouldn’t need to call your installer as most often do in the past.